On off-diagonal Ramsey numbers for vector spaces over $\mathbb{F}_{2}$: Proof overview for Theorem

 \begin{obs} If $R_{\F_2}(2,d)>n$, then there must exist a subset $S\subset \mathbb{F}_{2}^{n}$ where $\mu(S)\ge 2^{-d}$ and such that $S+S$ contains no $d$-dimensional subspaces. \end{obs}

-This naturally leads us to a well-studied problem in additive combinatorics, originally posed by Green in \cite{Green}: given a set $A \subset \mathbb{F}_{2}^{n}$ with density $\alpha \in [0,1]$, what is the largest subspace that one can find in $A+A$?
+This naturally leads us to the following additive combinatorics problem, originally posed by Green in \cite{Green}: given a set $A \subset \mathbb{F}_{2}^{n}$ with density $\alpha \in [0,1]$, what is the largest subspace that one can find in $A+A$?

 In the case when $\alpha$ is fixed, the best known quantitative result for this problem comes from \cite{Sanders} (see also \cite{CLS}).

 \begin{theorem}[Sanders] The exists an absolute constant $c>0$ such that the following holds: for any subset $A\subset G:= \F_2^n$, we have that $A+A$ contains a subset $V\le G$ with \end{theorem} Note that Theorem \ref{sumset linear} combined with Observation~\ref{right reduction} immediately tells us that